 - Day 10: Horseriding from Songkol lake – Tulpar Tash – Kyzart village.
 Depart after lunch on your own.

-- transport from Kyzart back to Bishkek.
+Not included: Transport from Kyzart back to Bishkek.

 Duration: 10 days and 9 nights